Nithin3636/UMBC-DATA606-Capstone/docs/proposal.md

 | 5   | 6     | 2012 | 27          | 77 | 16 | 0.0  | 64.8 | 3.0 | 14.2| 1.2 | 3.9 | 0.5 | 0       | 1      |
 | ... | ...   | ...  | ...         | ...| ...| ...  | ...  | ... | ... | ... | ... | ... | ...     | ...    |

-Each row represents a single observation with various features such as day, month, year, temperature, relative humidity (RH), wind speed (Ws), rainfall (Rain), Fire Weather Index (FWI), etc. The last two columns, "Classes" and "Region," denote the fire classes and the region, respectively.

 ### Target/Label in ML Model